daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Potentiel amélioré supérieur
 * Rang 6 Drawing on Life's Experiences ou Quick Wits

-**Intrusions du MJ:** New situations are confounding and stressful.
+**Intrusions de la MJ:** New situations are confounding and stressful.
 Past actions (or inactions) come back to haunt the character.

 -----